 So if you have your doubts about a school, pick up the phone!
 They should list their regular business hours (which, by the way, should at least be 9-5 Monday to Friday in North America), on their website.
 If they don’t pick up during business hours, that’s a problem.
 If you send them an email and you don’t hear back, that’s a problem.
 And if you ever receive a reply that’s unfriendly, unhelpful, or full of spelling mistakes, etc., it’s a pretty good indication that it’s an overall crappy school!

 You may come across a course where you graduate with an event planning certification… but you then you have to keep renewing it.
 You’ll pay them an annual fee in perpetuity just to access their training materials and keep your certification “valid”.
 This is bogus!
 When you attend a college or university, you don’t have to keep paying for your diploma or degree after graduation.
 Once you’ve earned it, it’s yours!

 Don’t get this confused with association fees, though.
 Joining an association is completely optional, but it can benefit you in the professional industry.
 Reputable associations such as the International Live Events Association (ILEA) can give you a competitive advantage in your local industry.
 You’ll gain access to seminars and workshops, exclusive vendors, and networking opportunities with other event professionals.
 Your association fees go towards organizing these large events—and we think they’re well worth the cost!

-Look, it’s unfortunate, but a lot of so-called online event planning schools out there really just want your money and don’t care about your education.
+Look, it’s unfortunate, but a lot of so-called online event planning schools out there just want your money and don’t care about your education.
 Your best defense against these scams is to know what to look for and thoroughly research before enrolling.
-A good rule of thumb: a credible school will be happy to explain everything to you, show you course samples, put you in touch with their students or graduates, and encourage you to shop around—no exceptions!
+A good rule of thumb: a credible event planning school will be happy to explain everything to you, show you course samples, put you in touch with their students or graduates, and encourage you to shop around—no exceptions!

 What other sneaky tricks have you seen?
 Let us know!